 Tracking your Friends and Family as They Climb Kilimanjaro

 The vast majority of our climbers have loved ones back home who are concerned about their safety and happiness while away in Africa.
 For family and friends of a climber it can be worrying to imagine them struggling against altitude, the elements, and objective risks associated with climbing a mountain, and to have no information or updates about how they are faring.
-It is with these concerns in mind that we have developed a system of live-time reporting - both with photos sent directly from the mountain, and with our GoogleMap tracking feature:
+It is with these concerns in mind that we have developed a system of live-time reporting - complete with photos - sent directly from the mountain.

 Choosing to Climb with Team Kilimanjaro